habjanlovro/mag-tag-parser/README.md

 The program outputs two files:

-* The policy file contains the policy description - the resulting graph and the perimiter guard definitions.
+* The policy file contains the policy description - the resulting graph and the perimeter guard definitions.
 * The tag file is an ELF duplicate of the input ELF file.
 It contains the tag data of the variables.